monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### murex

-murex is a rather young project (first github commit in april 2017).
+murex is a rather young project (first github commit in April 2017).

 >Murex is a cross-platform shell like Bash but with greater emphasis on writing safe shell scripts and powerful one-liners while maintaining readability.

-What murex really gets right is the terness and expressivenes with few artifacts.
+What murex really gets right is the terseness and expressiveness with few artifacts.
 Its very much the power of bash, just better and safer.

 As with the other go-lang based shells, the readline functionality is not working in the cross-compiled edition.